 There are two core costing issues that government organizations must circumvent to avoid transformation failure.

 The first is inconsistent software license pricing.
-Software licenses aren’t always priced consistently from one organization to the next.
-This can make it difficult to perform an accurate analysis of which one is the best fit for your needs (and budget).
+Software licenses aren’t always priced consistently from one vendor to the next.

 Change Management Case Study